This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Restriction Endonuclease & Phosphatases – 1”.

-Explanation: Though, the recognition sequence is same, the ends are not compatible.
+Explanation: Though the recognition sequence is the same, the ends are not compatible.
 It is so because both the enzymes leave double stranded ends and thus can’t be ligated.

 11. The recognition sequence is at times palindromic in nature.
-Which of the following statements is correct in respect to it?
+Which of the following statements is correct with respect to it?

 a) The molecules which are cut by the same enzyme, anneal only if the sequence is palindromic in nature